yuvalmGS/gigaspaces-wiki-jekyll/xap97/securing-the-helloworld-example.markdown

 layout: post
 title:  HelloWorld example
 categories: XAP97
-parent: security.html
+parent: security-overview.html
-weight: 500
+weight: 600
 ---

-{% summary %}Get started with a simple HelloWorld example{% endsummary %}
+{% summary %}{% endsummary %}

-# Introduction

 If you are new to the **Hello World** example, we suggest to first review the [Your First XTP Application](/tutorials/your-first-xtp-application.html) tutorial and its [Hello World screencast](http://www.youtube.com/watch?v=I2s8jg_Gufs&feature=relmfu).
 With this page we provide a short overview of the example, and get you started with applying security aspects to it.

 {% info %}
-The example distribution can be found under `<GigaSpaces root>/examples/helloworld`.
+The example distribution can be found under `<XAP root>/examples/helloworld`.
 {%endinfo%}

 # Overview